Blog Copyright & Use of Content

 - You are Responsible for Paying any Sales, Use Tax or VAT.
 We do not collect any sales, use or value added tax on behalf of any jurisdiction when Premium Content is purchased.
 No sales or use tax is collected for any state in the United States.
 We are not registered for and don’t collect value added tax (VAT) for any European Country and consequently are unable to issue a VAT Invoice.
-All payments made to Biotech Strategy Blog, its Publisher and their agents are net of any applicable sales or use tax.
-Irrespective of how payment is made or processed or the laws, rules and regulations that apply where you live or use our content, the purchaser of Premium Content will be solely responsible for determining the amount of any sales or use tax that may be due on their purchase(s), and for reporting any tax liability and making payment, including any related penalties or interest to the relevant tax authority.
-In the event that you do not make payment of any required sales or use tax, you agree to indemnify the Biotech Strategy Blog, its Agents, Former Agents, Representatives, Publisher and former Publisher(s) for the payment of any sales and use taxes, penalties, interest, attorney fees or expenses that may be incurred in the collection or payment.
+All payments made to Biotech Strategy Blog, its Publisher, Blue Ice Publishing LLC and their agents, and former agents are net of any applicable sales, use or value added tax.
+Irrespective of how payment is made or processed or the laws, rules and regulations that apply where you live or use our content, the purchaser of Premium Content will be solely responsible for determining the amount of any sales, use or value added tax (VAT) that may be due on their purchase(s), and for reporting any tax liability and making payment, including any related penalties or interest to the relevant tax authority.
+In the event that you do not make payment of any required sales or use tax, you agree to indemnify and hold harmless the Biotech Strategy Blog, its Agents, Former Agents, Representatives, Publisher and former Publisher(s) for the payment of any sales, use, VAT, taxes, penalties, interest, attorney fees or expenses that may be incurred in the reporting, collection or payment.

-- Only an Individual License to Premium Content.
-Signing-up for access to Premium Content only grants an individual license to the person who provides payment.
-If you are a company where multiple people may wish to have access to BSB Premium Content, a corporate multi-user license will be required and each person who requires access will need to be named and granted a login ID unique to them.
-If you would like to discuss the pricing and availability of a multi-user or corporate license, please contact us.
-Individuals who share access to Premium Content with others or who share copies of Premium Content with non-subscribers without a valid license to do so may have their access terminated without notice or refund, and may have their renewal declined and/or have their company banned from purchasing future access.
+- Only an Individual, Single Designated User License to Premium Content.
+Purchasing access to BSB Premium Content only grants access to one named designated user.
+If you are a company or organization where multiple people may wish to have access to BSB Premium Content, a corporate multi-user license will be required and each person who requires access will need to be named and granted a login ID unique to them.
+If you would like to discuss the pricing and availability of a multi-user or corporate/organization license, please contact us.
+Anyone who share access to BSB Premium Content with others or who share copies of Premium Content with non-subscribers without a valid license to do so may have their access terminated without notice or refund, and may have their renewal declined and/or have their company banned from purchasing future access.
 Please don’t put us in the uncomfortable position of writing to you about this or terminating your access, we do expect the professionals who read our content to be ethical and respect our business model.

 - Right to provide Information.
 By submitting a comment on this blog for publication you represent and warrant that you own the content or possess all necessary rights required to upload, input or submit the content.

 - No Illegal Comments or Infringement of others rights.
 You further agree that you will not knowingly and with intent to defraud provide misleading or false information, or that any content you submit will infringe the intellectual property rights of others or be illegal, obscene, defamatory, threatening or otherwise injurious or objectionable.
-In the event that any comments posted on this blog violate these terms and conditions, you agree to indemnify and hold harmless the Biotech Strategy Blog, its agents and Representatives, and Publisher from any legal claims that may result.
-Complaints about comments can be reported to Pieter Droppert via email: pieter AT biotechstrategyblog DOT com.
+In the event that any comments posted on this blog violate these terms and conditions, you agree to indemnify and hold harmless the Biotech Strategy Blog, its agents, representatives, Publisher and former Publisher(s) from any legal claims that may result.
+Complaints about comments should be reported to Pieter Droppert via email: pieter AT biotechstrategyblog DOT com.

 - Comments may be refused or deleted.
 The Biotech Strategy Blog may moderate the comments submitted and reserves the right at its sole discretion to refuse to post a comment, delete any content after it has been published or to terminate or restrict a user’s access to the blog.